ナビゲーションをスキップ

 • Salaries for staff running these programs

-CDBG National Objective
+CDBG National Objectives

 All CDBG projects must meet a national objective and involve an eligible activity under the Housing and Community Development Act of 1974.
-National objectives are 1) benefiting Low- and Moderate-Income persons (LMI), 2) aid in the prevention or elimination of slums and blight, and 3) meet a need having a particular urgency (urgent need).
+The three CDBG national objectives are:

 All activities proposed in applications for the Youth Job Training Grant Program must meet the national objective of benefiting low- and moderate-income persons (through the subcategory LMI Limited Clientele).
 Participants are required to complete a self-certification income form to document family size and income.
-Student families must be income qualified, and each subrecipient must be able to demonstrate that 51 percent of the students participating in the program are at or below 80 percent of the Average Median Income for the county where the student and their family reside.
+Student families must be income qualified, and each subrecipient must be able to demonstrate that 51% of the students participating in the program are at or below 80 percent of the Average Median Income for the county where the student and their family reside.

 選考基準